- Posted by Steve Gruber

 When first contacting your prospect, ensure your message targets the business pains the prospect is facing right at the beginning.
 You want to try to capture that person’s eye (or ear) right away whether it be via email, InMail or telephone.
 The goal is to encourage your prospect to read and/or hear more about what you have to offer.

-3. Focus on Solutions, not Products
+3. Focus on Selling the Solution, not Products

 A product or service sale results from solving a problem.
 Whether it be a person or a company, you don’t buy the bottle of vitamin water because you like the colour.
 You purchase it as a means to quench your thirst.
 The drink is a solution to being thirsty.